cuplv/QuarkPaper/pldi22_rebuttal.md

 Hence if we have replicas distributed across US-east and US-west, it is reasonable to expect staleness to be in the order of 100ms.
 As it stands now, our implementation simply reflects our formal model, which includes no such optimizations.

-Lastly, we'd like to note that there exist real distributed applications that make use of synchronization in practice.
-Google docs, for instance, relies on a centralized OT server to coordinate all its edits yet remains usable.
+Lastly, we'd like to point out that this work introduces staleness as a novel tradeoff against convergence.
+While trading off staleness may not be an optimal choice for every application, the fact that there exists such a tradeoff is, in our opinion, noteworthy.
+And if an application has to chose between latency and staleness, staleness is arguably the less disruptive choice.

 Reviewer A
 ----------